ishaandey/node/README.md

 Feel free to contact the team at *ishaan@hackcville.com* with any questions about content or request permission to use material.

 ### Contributors
 Content developed by Ishaan Dey at Forge (formerly HackCville), Fall 2020.
-All content rights belong to Ishaan Dey.
+All content rights belong to Ishaan Dey unless otherwise stated.

 Shoutout to Christian Jung, Ben Artuso, and the Forge team for their feedback and support.